- Faith and Worship

 Catholic Diocese of Little Rock

-The Prison Ministry Office oversees this volunteer-based ministry that responds to the spiritual needs of those who are incarcerated and their families.
+The Prison Ministry Office oversees a volunteer-based ministry that responds to the spiritual needs of those who are incarcerated and their families.
 It acts as an intermediary between the corrections institutions, Catholic inmates and Catholic volunteers.
-It assures that the sacraments and spiritual support are provided on a regular basis in all prisons in Arkansas; develops and implements strategies for training and supervising volunteers; and promotes the U.S. Catholic bishops’ documents and strategies regarding prisons, detention centers and the death penalty. | Where We Serve | Contact Us
+It assures that the sacraments and spiritual support are provided on a regular basis in the prison system in Arkansas.
+This includes developing and implementing strategies for recruiting, training and supervising volunteers and promoting the U.S. bishops’ documents and strategies regarding prisons, detention centers and the death penalty. | Where We Serve | Contact Us

 Certified Religious Assistant (CRA)

 A person selected, approved and trained to go into areas approved by the unit warden without escort to minister one-on-one to inmates and staff on a nondenominational basis.
 This person may lead a group workshop or give religious instruction to inmate groups with security present as approved by the unit chaplain and unit warden/center supervisor.